‘Devastated’ Pat Shortt pays tribute to comedy partner Jon Kenny who has died aged 66

 Jon Kenny was best known as one half of D’Unbelievables, an act which turned him and Pat Shortt into two of Ireland’s most popular comedy performers in the 1990s.
 Photograph: Eric Luke

-Born in Hospital, Co Limerick, he was best known as one half of D’Unbelievables, an act which turned him and Pat Shortt into two of Ireland’s most popular comedy performers for much of the 1990s.
+Born in Hospital, Co Limerick, Kenny was best known as one half of D’Unbelievables, an act which turned him and Pat Shortt into two of Ireland’s most popular comedy performers for much of the 1990s.

 The pair had a string of hugely successful live shows and best selling videos, but their run came to a halt when Kenny was diagnosed with non-Hodgkins Lymphoma in 2000.

+Earlier this year, Kenny revealed he was being treated for lung cancer.
 Speaking to Oliver Callan on RTÉ Radio 1, he recalled his first cancer diagnosis at the beginning of 2000.

 “I had no choice but to take a step back.
 Over the space of two years, I was on different forms of treatment ...
 I got a stem cell transplant, thanks be to god.
 Out in St James’s [Hospital], they sorted me out and I motored on for another while.”